We want to make it safer and easier for more people to bus and bike between Sandhurst Drive and Golf Road.

 If the Grenada Street trial bus lane is considered successful, there is a possibility that it could be made permanent.
 The bus lane will be monitored and a decision made after Baylink has opened in late 2021 once we have seen how traffic movements change through the local streets.

 One of our projects to help make it safer and easier for people to travel between Sandhurst Drive and Golf Road is a trial bus lane along Links Avenue.
-This proposal includes a new shared bike path and an upgrade of the Concord/Links Avenue intersection.
+This includes a new shared bike path and an upgrade of the Concord/Links Avenue intersection.

 Proposed for late 2018: